GIS-Halmstad/audioguide/README.md

   - You must encode the strings properly.
 E.g. a category called `Sport & Ö-liv` should become `Sport%20%26%20%C3%96-liv`, while `The Foo/Bar Category` is `The%20Foo%2FBar%20category`.

 ## Deploy notes

+The app is fully static and can be deployed using any web server.
+The recommended approach, however, is using Hajk API's static exposer functionality.

+Basically, build the app with `npm run build`.
+This will result in a `www` folder.
+Rename it to anything you like (e.g. `audioguides`) and put in `{hajkBackend}/static/audioguides`.
+Next, tell Hajk's API to expose this directory by adding this directive to the `.env`: `EXPOSE_AND_RESTRICT_STATIC_AUDIOGUIDE=`.
+Refer to Hajk's documentation for further information.

 ### Vite